iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 SBI may introduce subtle discrepancies that propagate through the inference pipeline, resulting in biased posterior estimates.

-#### Model Misspecification in Approximate Bayesian Computation

-The issue of model misspecification in SBI was first systematically addressed by Frazier et al. (2020) <d-cite key="frazier_model_2019"></d-cite> in the context of Approximate Bayesian Computation (ABC, <d-cite key="sisson_handbook_2018"></d-cite>).
-The general approach of ABC is to obtain approximate posterior samples by comparing simulated and observed data using a distance metric and accepting only those parameters that generate simulation very close to the observed data.
-When the data is high-dimensional, it is common to use hand-crafted or learned summary statistics.
-However, under misspecification, the posterior in ABC does not concentrate on the true parameters but instead on *pseudotrue* parameters that minimize discrepancies between simulated and observed summary statistics.
-This leads to biased posteriors and unreliable credible intervals.
-The choice of summary statistics is central to this problem, as they determine how well simulated data align with observed data.
-While foundational for understanding misspecification, ABC's reliance on handcrafted summary statistics limits its relevance to neural SBI methods, which use neural networks for feature extraction.

-#### Model Misspecification in Neural SBI
+Model misspecification in SBI was first systematically addressed by Frazier et al. (2020)
+<d-cite key="frazier_model_2019"></d-cite> in the context of Approximate Bayesian

-Neural SBI methods eliminate the need for manually chosen summary statistics by using neural networks to approximate posterior distributions (or likelihoods or likelihood ratios) based on simulations.
-A popular neural SBI method is neural posterior estimation (NPE, <d-cite key="papamakarios_fast_2016"></d-cite>), where a neural network is used to learn a parametric approximation of the posterior distribution (e.g., a mixture of Gaussians, a normalizing flow, or a diffusion model) using simulated data.
-However, this flexibility introduces new vulnerabilities.
-Neural networks trained on simulations can fail catastrophically when applied to observed data that lie outside the training distribution.
-This issue has been systematically studied by Cannon et al. (2022) in the context of neural SBI <d-cite key="cannon_investigating_2022"></d-cite>.
+Computation (ABC).
+However, this post focuses on _neural_ SBI methods, where the problem becomes particularly acute.
+Neural SBI methods use neural networks to approximate posterior distributions (or likelihoods or likelihood ratios) based on simulations.
+A popular approach is neural posterior estimation (NPE, <d-cite key="papamakarios_fast_2016"></d-cite>), where a neural network learns a parametric approximation of the posterior distribution (e.g., a mixture of Gaussians, a normalizing flow, or a diffusion model) using simulated data.
+However, neural networks trained on simulations can fail catastrophically when applied to observed data that lie outside the training distribution—producing arbitrarily incorrect predictions with overconfident uncertainty estimates.
+This issue has been systematically studied by Cannon et al. (2022)
+<d-cite key="cannon_investigating_2022"></d-cite>.

-However, before we dive into the methods to mitigate misspecification in SBI, it is important to distinguish between different sources of misspecification in the neural SBI
+Before reviewing methods to mitigate misspecification in neural SBI, it is important to distinguish between different sources of misspecification in the workflow:
-workflow:

 1. **Misspecification of the Simulator:** The true data-generating process does not belong to the family of distributions induced by the simulator.
 This corresponds to